ameeshtrikha/aem-vagrant/README.md

 1. Create a new folder to hold the files.

 2. Download *all* the files from the folder holding the type of instance you need.
 You should have `Vagrantfile`, `Berksfile`, `config.yaml` and `config_local_example.yaml`.
-3. `config.yaml` defines all the configuration parameters for AEM 6.0 [author and publish] and AEM 6.1 [author, publish] instances.
+3. `config.yaml` defines all the configuration parameters for AEM 6.x [author and publish] instances.
 4. Create a copy of `config_local_example.yaml` and name it as `config_local.yaml`
 5. Edit the file `config_local.yaml` and set `enable` `true` for the instances you want to use.
 Please note you can either get AEM 6.0 instance type (author/publish) up or AEM 6.1 instance up, same instances for both can not be used simultaneously as it will cause port conflict in VirtualBox.